maidsafe/dev-website/src/contents/en-gb/doc_android.md

 We can serialise, encrypt and store the `appData` in the App Container so that we can re-use the mutable data that was randomly generated the first time the app is launched.

 So, when the application starts, we should first check for existent `appData` in the App's Container, fetch, decrypt and deserialise it.
 If the data does not exist, then we create a new mutable data, that is encrypted and stored in the app's container.
 This logic is implemented in the [`getSectionsFromAppContainer()`](https://github.com/maidsafe/safe-getting-started-android/blob/master/app/src/main/java/net/maidsafe/sample/services/SafeApi.java#L58) function in the `SafeApi` class.
-This function is called after establishing a connection to the SAFE network.
+This function is called after establishing a connection to the Safe network.

 If you now run the application it will perform the mutable data operations that we have implemented via the APIs.

 ## Migrating to the Alpha-2 network

 So far, all the network operations are being performed on the mock network.
-You can find more information about the different types of networks in the [discover page.](/discover) For the test network, the application will be authorising with the SAFE Authenticator to get the credentials needed to then connect to the SAFE Network.
+You can find more information about the different types of networks in the [discover page.](/discover) For the test network, the application will be authorising with the Safe Authenticator to get the credentials needed to then connect to the Safe Network.

-#### Installing the SAFE Authenticator <br><br>
+#### Installing the Safe Authenticator <br><br>

-You can find the links to download the SAFE Authenticator package from the [GitHub releases](https://github.com/maidsafe/safe-authenticator-mobile/releases).
+You can find the links to download the Safe Authenticator package from the [GitHub releases](https://github.com/maidsafe/sn_authenticator_mobile/releases).
 Download the app and install it on your Android Device / Emulator.
-Open the application and login using your SAFE Network credentials.
+Open the application and login using your Safe Network credentials.

 #### Registering a custom URI for the application <br><br>